euroscipy/www.euroscipy.org/content/pages/index.md

 save_as: index.html

 Welcome to the website of EuroSciPy!
-The next edition of EuroSciPy is [EuroSciPy 2018](https://www.euroscipy.org/2018/).
+The next edition of EuroSciPy is [EuroSciPy 2019](https://www.euroscipy.org/2019/).
-It will take place in Trento (Italy) from the 28 of August to the 1st of September 2018.
+It will take place in Bilbao (Spain) from the 2 to the 6 of September 2019.

 News come on twitter: [@EuroSciPy](https://twitter.com/EuroSciPy).